erjank/teaching/guide/README.md

 reinforces the belief that computing is hard, and that they'd have a better chance of making next Thursday's deadline at work if they kept doing things the way they always have.
-For these reasons, we have adopted a ``teach most immediately useful first'' approach described in [Motivation](../motivation/).
+For these reasons, we have adopted a "teach most immediately useful first" approach described in [Motivation](../motivation/).

 ## Overnight Homework